PatrickBN/CYBR8420_Team5/Design for Software Security.md

        Description:	Breach information processor may be spoofed by an attacker and this may lead to information disclosure by Breach Reporter.

-      Justification:	Use strong authentication, cryptographic signing, and secure communication channels to prevent spoofing of the breach information processor process.
+      Justification:	Use of digital certificates ensures proper authentication

   65. Data Flow Update confirmation Is Potentially Interrupted